viragored/Pico-W-Robot/README.md

 # Pico-W-Robot
 ## Micropython code to control a basic robot using a web interface
-Initially using L298N motor driver on a Dagu multi-chassis (4WD version) Uses 2 pairs of motors from the Dagu kit, PWM speed control
+Initially using L298N motor driver on a Dagu multi-chassis (4WD version) Uses 2 pairs of DC motors from the Dagu kit, PWM speed control, power from 3S LiPo battery and driver board's voltage converter

 **Inspiration from:**